dzyphr/spam-resistant-Bitcoin/README.md

 ####  Changes Made to Ordisrespector:

-Created smaller function to check for inscriptions that behaves like EvalScript
+Created smaller function to check for inscriptions that behaves like EvalScript (called InscriptionFilter)

+Implemented check for InscriptionFilter at SendBlockTransactions, avoids relaying inscribed block transactions (i think)